Pick Your Own Produce at a U-Pick Farm in Asheville

 • The Berry Farm: Located in Marshall, this farm typically has black raspberries and blackberries for U-pick along with bottled water and vanilla ice cream available for purchase.

-• The Never Ending Flower Farm: Located in Barnardsville in the Big Ivy community, just 20 minutes north of Asheville, this family-owned farm offers a u-pick flowers through an honor system from mid-May through October, as well as several flower workshops throughout the year.
+• The Never Ending Flower Farm: Located in Barnardsville in the Big Ivy community, 20 minutes north of Asheville, this family-owned farm offers rows and rows of u-pick flowers through an honor system from mid-May through October, as well as several flower workshops throughout the year.

 Fall